dsccommunity/DscWorkshop/Exercises/Task2/Exercise1.md

     PSDepend is another PowerShell module being used here which can be leveraged to define project dependencies to PowerShell modules, GitHub repositories and more.

-    On learn more about PSDepend, have a look at <https://github.com/RamblingCookieMonster/PSDepend>
+    To learn more about PSDepend, have a look at <https://github.com/RamblingCookieMonster/PSDepend>

 1. Without modifying anything yet, start the build script by executing: